Procedure For Dealing with Restrictions to Open Research

 - Review relevant document (e.g., Request for Proposal or Request for Application, draft research agreement, draft Material Transfer Agreement).

-Upon receipt of these documents, grant administrators in Office of Grant and Contract Administration review the document for clauses that:
+Upon receipt of these documents, research administrators in the Office of Grant and Contract Administration (OGCA) or the University of Massachusetts Innovation Institute (UMII) review the document for clauses that:

 a. the existence of the contract or grant;

 b. the identity of the sponsor or the grantor and, if a subcontract is involved, the identity of the prime contractor; and